EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 Each data type represents a unique signal captured by EmotiBit and is represented by a unique `TypeTag`.
 The most up-to-date list of TypeTags can always be found in the [EmotiBit Packet Repository](https://github.com/EmotiBit/EmotiBit_XPlat_Utils/blob/master/src/EmotiBitPacket.cpp).

 Below is a quick reference guide for the available data types.
 This table is updated periodically as the EmotiBit firmware grows.

-> [!TIP]
->  Additional details about the data stream (*such as units, sampling rate, data format, and averaging*) can be found in the `_info.json` file created automatically with each recording session.

 | TypeTag | Signal & Description | How a Good Signal Looks | How a Bad Signal Looks |
 | :---: | :--- | :--- | :--- |